JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 ## Todo

 - implement api call to maps to get times (by travel type) ✔️
-- berechnete Travel Times extern persistieren
+- berechnete Travel Times extern persistieren ✔️
-- implement DFS to suggest routes
+- implement DFS to suggest routes ✔️
-- UI für suggested routes -> General route planning & viewing
+- UI für suggested routes -> General route planning & viewing ✔️
 - dev deploy on domain
 - Mobile optimization & UI overhaul                          --> do this sooner?
 - shareability for routes
 - cute mascot
 - backup for user stamps
+- Driving from stamp to stamp does not seem to work properly
+- Too many parking spaces obscure the relevant neighbor travel times. --> Sort some out

 ## MVP 2